KohoVolit/legislative-openness-data-explorer-texts/en/about/about.md

-# About the Legislative Openness Data Explorer..
+# About the Legislative Openness Data Explorer
 <br>
 <br>
 ### Background and General